The Future of Technology in Law Enforcement

 “Our goal with the E-Warrants project was to improve information sharing in order for our users to make more informed decisions on gun purchases,” said Nichole.

 So, innovation in the industry often means digitizing processes and ensuring that critical information is available to the appropriate personnel.

 For instance, DCI is piloting its Driver’s License Scanner at the annual Sturgis Motorcycle Rally in South Dakota this summer.
+The DL Scanner is one of the many amazingly user-friendly features offered with eAgent 2.0, our mobile-ready NCIC access solution.
 The South Dakota Department of Public Safety will be able to simply use their phone to snap a photo of a license in order to ensure the safety and identities of those attending the rally.

 Nichole believes in celebrating these milestones while constantly looking ahead.
 “Our philosophy of innovation is to provide the software you haven’t asked for yet,” she said.
 “Because if you had to ask, we were too late.”

 Stay tuned for future posts about the innovative technologies coming from Diverse Computing!